a345163745/alexli.github.io/README.md

 **Theme:** Vaccination, Covid-19, Health

 **Description:** The outcome I would like to see from this project is to show that the more people get vaccinated in NY would lower the growing number of covid cases in New York.
-For the data collection part, I collected daily vaccination and daily new covid cases from January 12, 2021, to November 4, 2021, and try to predict the covid cases based on the vaccination data using a Linear regression model and also double bar chart to compared both data and see if the vaccination data increase for each month helps lower the new covid cases monthly.
+For the data collection part, I collected daily vaccination and daily new covid cases from January 12, 2021, to November 4, 2021, and try to predict the covid cases based on the vaccination data using a Linear regression model and also double bar chart to compare both data and see if the vaccination data increase for each month helps lower the new covid cases monthly.

 **Relavance:** The data are focused in NY state only.